 We are classified as a non-diversified management investment company within the meaning of the 1940 Act, which means that we are not limited by the 1940 Act with respect to the proportion of our assets that we may invest in securities of a single issuer.
-To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
+To the extent that we assume large positions in the securities of a small number of issuers, our NAV may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
 We may also be more susceptible to any single economic or regulatory occurrence than a diversified investment company.
 Beyond our asset diversification requirements as a RIC under the Code, we do not have fixed guidelines for diversification, and our investments could be concentrated in relatively few portfolio companies.

-Our portfolio may be concentrated in a limited number of portfolio companies and industries, which will subject us to a risk of significant loss if any of these companies defaults on its obligations under any of its debt instruments or if there is a downturn in a particular industry.
+Our portfolio may be concentrated in a limited number of portfolio companies and industries, which will subject us to a risk of significant loss if any of these companies default on their obligations under any of their debt instruments or if there is a downturn in a particular industry.

 Although we believe our portfolio is well-diversified across companies and industries, our portfolio is, and may in the future be, concentrated in a limited number of portfolio companies and industries.
-Beyond the asset diversification requirements associated with our qualification as a RIC under the Code, we do not have fixed guidelines for diversification.
 As a result, the aggregate returns we realize may be significantly adversely affected if a small number of investments perform poorly or if we need to write down the value of any one investment.
-Additionally, while we are not targeting any specific industries, our investments may be concentrated in relatively few industries.
+Additionally, while we are not targeting investments in any specific industries, our investments may be concentrated in relatively few industries.
 As a result, a downturn in any particular industry in which we are invested could also significantly impact the aggregate returns we realize.

-As of December 31, 2022, our common equity in Pfanstiehl Holdings, Inc., a global manufacturer of high-purity pharmaceutical ingredients, based on its fair value of \$85.5 million, \$85.2 million of which represents an unrealized gain, accounted for 17% of our total portfolio at fair value, or 47% of total net assets.
-A deterioration in the operating performance of the company or other factors underlying the valuation of this investment could have a material impact on our NAV.
+As of December 31, 2023, our common equity investment in Pfanstiehl Holdings, Inc., a global manufacturer of high-purity pharmaceutical ingredients, based on its fair value of \$70.9 million, \$70.7 million of which represents unrealized appreciation, accounted for 17% of our total investment portfolio at fair value, or 44% of total net assets.
+A deterioration in this portfolio company's operating performance or other factors underlying the valuation of this investment could have a material impact on our NAV.